 Using your card at other public libraries

-- A valid library card may be used to check out items at other public libraries in the Illinois Heartland Library System.
-Please have your card with you.
-If you have fees or late items that block your card, you must pay the fees or return the items before checking out materials.
+- If you have fees or late items that block your card, you must pay those fees or return the items before checking out materials.
 You may do this at any SHARE public library.
 An expired card must be renewed at your home library.

-- If your card is from an Illinois public library outside our SHARE online group, we will check with your home library before borrowing privileges are allowed.
+- If your card is from an Illinois public library outside our SHARE online group, we will check with your home library before borrowing privileges are allowed at Paris Public Library.
+We will also ask to see a photo ID.
+If you want to use your Paris card at a non-SHARE public library, that library will contact us before extending borrowing privileges.